 3. Stop checking your investments every day

 Are you guilty of obsessively checking your portfolio?
 One way to reduce the emotional impact of market volatility is by simply applying a long-term lens and looking at your investments less often.
 When negative market performance is all you hear about, increasing the frequency with which you review your investments will only serve to increase anxiety.
 Despite many reasons not to invest, history has shown that over the long term, markets have charted a positive path out of those negative periods and investors who stayed the course have been rewarded.
 By not checking your portfolio balance each day, you increase the odds of staying the course and seeing the benefits of that approach over the long term.

-The growth of $10,000 in the S&P/TSX Composite Index (total returns) from January 1, 1973 to December 31, 2022.
+Chart illustrates the growth of $10,000 in the S&P/TSX Composite Index (total returns) from January 1, 1973 to December 31, 2022.
 An investment cannot be made directly in an index.
-Graph does not reflect transaction coats, investment management fees or taxes.
+Graph does not reflect transaction costs, investment management fees or taxes.
 If such costs and fees were reflected, returns would be lower.
 Past performance is not a guarantee of future results.
 Source: Bloomberg, RBC Global Asset Management Inc. Values and performance are in CAD.